reneecoder/ETL1Optimization/README.md

 # Overview

 Cryo-electron tomography (cryo-ET) has emerged as an essential technique for imaging situ biological ultrastructures.
 Tilt series alignment is a crucial step in achieving high-resolution 3D reconstructions and employs bundle adjustment technique.
 This program uses an optimized smoothing gradient approach and provides an $L_1$-norm based robust tilt series alignment.
+The code simulated data can be find in master branch.

 # Running ETL1Optimization